Follow us on

 Important Information:

 • Equipment: Players must wear full hockey equipment, including a neck guard, for all skates.
-Helmets should have names removed and team stickers covered or removed.
+Remove names from helmets and cover or remove team stickers.
 Players must wear plain or Comets socks.

-• Jerseys: Jerseys will be provided for evaluations, and this will be their evaluation number for BOTH skill skates.
+• Jerseys: Jerseys will be provided for evaluations; this will be their evaluation number for both skill skates.

-• Evaluation Dates: Stay tuned to the Comets Zone Hockey website (www.cometshockey.ca) for specific evaluation dates and times.
-Regrouping will occur throughout the process so please check the website for regular updates.
+• Evaluation Dates: Stay tuned to for specific evaluation dates and times.
+Regrouping will occur throughout the process—please check the website for regular updates.

-• Evaluators: Players’ ratings will take place during the evaluation sessions by off-ice, independent evaluators.
+• Evaluators: Player ratings will be completed during evaluation sessions by off-ice, independent evaluators.

 • Volunteer Opportunities: We welcome volunteers to assist with the evaluation process.
-Please sign up at the registration table or contact the division coordinator if interested in gate duties or other volunteer roles.
+Sign up at the registration table or contact the division coordinator if interested in gate duties or other roles.

 How Parents Can Help